shopware/shopware/docs/cart/layer-concept.md

 ## Calculated cart
-After the shopping list is defined, this shopping list will be calculated by the `\Shopware\Cart\Cart\CartCalculator`.
+After the shopping list is defined, this shopping list will be calculated by the `\Shopware\Cart\Cart\CartProcessor`.
 At the end of the calculation process the cart calculator returns a `\Shopware\Cart\Cart\CalculatedCart`.
 This layer contains delivery information, prices, taxes and availability of line items.
 Deliveries have already been determined and subsequently calculated.
 This layer can be viewed as a receipt.
 It provides prices, taxes, total amounts, order numbers and labels for positions.